AnonymousAcidMC/Pigeon/README.md

 # WARNING: This mod is kinda broken right now
 Use this mod at a risk of randomly crashing with other mods.
-As of right now, I am trying to optimize it a bunch and make it more compatible with other Hypixel mods.
-A 1.19 version is also in the works, but I'm kinda sidetracked by doing stuff with Bevy and Vulkan.
-I might make that repo public once it starts to come together.
-I guess stay tuned for that if you're interested.
+As of right now, I am unfortunately not working on this mod as I am currently focusing on the Bevy game engine and the Rapier physics engine.
+Maybe check out those repositories if you are interested.

 # Pigeon
 A Minecraft mod with useful client-side features!